dioxfile/FARS-FRIS/README.md

 It means that with these entries, the security risk is 50%.

 ## OBS:
   * The sirf.m code is designed to use the centroid method if the input values are between 60% and 100%.
 However, if the input values are less than 40%, the defuzzification method will be MoM (Average Maximum).
 Furthermore, any of the methods can be used for values between 40% and 59.999% because both presented similar test performances.
-However, in this situation, to choose the defuzzification method, the "sirf.fis" file must be changed in line 12: DefuzzMethod='centroid' or DefuzzMethod='mom'
+However, in this situation, you must choose the defuzzification method, the "sirf.fis" file must be changed in line 12: DefuzzMethod='centroid' or DefuzzMethod='mom'
   * Here, input means the values of the security controls: Practices (SP), Software (S), and People (P).